-Now winters in Lapland may not be for everyone.
+Now winters in Finland, and specially Lapland, may not be for everyone.
 The day’s are short and cold, and the nights are long and colder.
 While we were there, the temperature ranged from -30° C (-22° F) to 3° C (37° F).
 But if you can summon up courage to brace the cold, I guarantee you that your trip will be an unforgettable experience full of unique experiences!

 Lapland in the winter